yoctoproject/poky/documentation/ref-manual/variables.rst

       This kind of mechanism is typically used for two reasons:

       -  For booting the same kernel binary on multiple systems requiring different device drivers.
-The Initramfs image is then customized for each type of system, to include the specific  kernel modules necessary to access the final root filesystem.
+The :term:`Initramfs` image is then customized for each type of system, to include the specific  kernel modules necessary to access the final root filesystem.
 This technique is used on all GNU / Linux distributions for desktops and servers.